boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

                 .collect(Collectors.toList());
 {{</highlight>}}

 Now the above does hide the algorithmic complexity of whats happening, but its far simpler to see what its actually doing.
-The intent of the code is obvious compared to the Go code its imitating.
-However whats even better about it is that adding addtional filters is trivial, so to do whats below we would need to add two more if conditions into the already nested for loops to achive this.
+The intent of the code is obvious compared to the Go code it is replicating.
+What is really neat about it is that adding additional filters is trivial.
+To add additional filters to the Go example like the below example we would need to add two more if conditions into the already nested for loops.

 {{<highlight java>}}
 var existsBoth = firstList.stream()